LenaFlama/reddit_client/README.md

-​​Build My Own Reddit App
+Build My Own Reddit App

-Site link: alternareddit.netlify.app
+Site link: <alternareddit.netlify.app>

 For this project I built an application using Reddit API.
 I used both APIs, the official one(https://www.reddit.com/dev/api/) and the undocumented JSON API(https://github.com/reddit-archive/reddit/wiki/JSON) for inspiration but mostly the JSON API because it doesn’t require an OAuth workflow.